opensourcecourse/git-assignment/README.md

 # Git assignment

 Now we get to practice git!
 You are encouraged to use git through the command line for this assignment, but you may use VCS integration with your IDE in the future.
-If you git stuck, first try typing something like "How to do X in git" into google before asking for help.
+If you get stuck, first try typing something like "How to do X in git" into google before asking for help.
 You will find solutions to almost any git question on stackoverflow.